Building at the intersection of finance & intelligence.

 Recommendation

-Pursue a buy-and-build roll-up of independent community pharmacies — using proprietary AI screening to acquire owner-operated stores off-market at low-single-digit EBITDA multiples, integrate them onto a shared purchasing and clinical platform, and exit a scaled regional operator at a higher multiple.
-A focused ~25–35-store platform is achievable in 4–5 years; the edge is proprietary deal flow, not capital.
-Illustrative base case: ~3.0× MOIC / ~28% IRR.
+Pursue a buy-and-build roll-up of independent community pharmacies, using the AI screening engine to acquire owner-operated stores off-market at low-single-digit EBITDA multiples, integrate them onto a shared purchasing and clinical platform, and exit a scaled regional operator at a higher multiple.
+A focused 25–35-store platform is achievable in 4–5 years; the edge is proprietary deal flow, not capital.
+The return hinges on exit-multiple expansion, which current retail-pharmacy comps work against, so the honest base case is ~2.0× MOIC at a modest ~5× exit, with downside near capital-preserving if multiples stay compressed.

 Market Opportunity